kartik-neal/Project-Santa-Cruz-Preview/alerts/softAP_default_password_change.md

 If you do not have a sticker or it was misplaced, you will need to [retrieve your TPM-derived password](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/tools/SoftAP-access-info-tool/README.md) from the device prior to installing the build released on 01/26/2021.

+### Does this affect my manually-set SoftAP password?

+We’ve created a new OOBE flow that allows users to manually set their SoftAP password.
+However, this password will be lost after performing a USB update of your deivce (see FAQs below).
+To ensure access to your device's SoftAP network, make sure to [retrieve your TPM-derived password](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/tools/SoftAP-access-info-tool/README.md) prior to performing a USB update.
+Afterward, you may reset your password through OOBE.

 ### FAQ

 **Q**: How will a USB update vs ADU update affect my SoftAP password that I manually set through OOBE?